 We rely almost exclusively on a combination of trade secrets and employee confidentiality agreements to safeguard our intellectual property.
-We hold only two patents, obtained in Canada and the United States and they are valid until 2029.
-We have not applied for patents in other countries with respect to the process for which we hold the foregoing patent.
+We hold only two patents, obtained in Canada and the United States, which are valid until 2029.
+We have not applied for patents in other countries with respect to the process for which we hold the foregoing patents.
 We have deliberately chosen to limit our patent position as most of our intellectual property and know-how is process related.

-We acquired know-how following the acquisition of Firebird in 2009 and MCP in 2011.
+We acquired know-how, customer relationships, trade names and technology following the acquisition of Firebird in 2009 and MCP in 2011.
 We also developed know-how through internal research and development activities.
 Key components of our process are documented and all of our employees have entered into confidentiality agreements with us.
 We have not been subject to any material intellectual property claims.